practicalli/spacemacs/clojure-repl/index.md

 `, e f` evaluate the current Clojure expression and show the results inline

+`, e e` evaluate the previous Clojure expression and show the results inline (useful for nested expressions)

 `, e ;` evaluate the current Clojure expression and show the results as a comment

 `SPC p a` toggle between matching source code and unit test buffers

-`, t a` run all test functions in the REPL using the cider test runner
+`, t a` run all test functions in the REPL using the cider test runner (evaluate changed code first)

 `, m q r` to restart the REPL (i.e. after adding a library as a dependency to the project)